BergAdolf/ML/README.md

 # Intorduction to ML
-this is a machine learning repository, it is created for further learning for myself!
+A machine learning repository, created for further learning!

 JUST FOR FUN!!!😎 😎 😎